JesseSchouten/dashboard/README.md

 	- step 10: Run the Flask application using the FlaskApp folder in dashboard/FlaskApp as a module, type in terminal: flask run

 Now paste the following in your browser: http://localhost:5005//

+EDIT [2020-11-14]: The mySQL database configuration broke down.
+Changing the user from 'root' to 'mysql' in /etc/mysql/mysql.conf.d/mysqld.cnf and upgrading and updating the linux server solved the issue.